sjpb/systemd-podman-experiments/README.md

     become_user: podman

 appears to be sufficient (i.e. setting `XDG_RUNTIME_DIR` is not required).
-While there is an ansible become plugin for machinectl it is not suitable here as it only works for root user ([docs](https://docs.ansible.com/ansible/latest/collections/community/general/machinectl_become.html#notes)), at least without additional polkit rules.
+While there is an Ansible "become plugin" for machinectl it is not suitable here as it only works for root user ([docs](https://docs.ansible.com/ansible/latest/collections/community/general/machinectl_become.html#notes)), at least without additional polkit rules.